Leopoldthecoder/Perspective/docs/md/scroll-configurations.md

 - Type: `Number`
 - Default: `0`

-When you scroll to the edge of a stage, Perspective will will this amount of time before switching to the next stage.
+When you scroll to the edge of a stage, Perspective.js will wait this amount of time before switching to the next stage.
 Also in milliseconds.

 ## stageSwitchEasing
 - Type: `String`